Fremont Property Tax

 Ashok’s Advice for Buyers

 Always ask your agent to calculate your actual post-purchase tax estimate before closing — not the seller’s current bill.
-On a $2M Fremont home, the difference can be $15,000+ per year.
-I always walk my buyer clients through this calculation during our initial consultation so there are no surprises.
+On a $2M Mission San Jose home, the difference can be $15,000+ per year.
+I always walk my buyer clients through this during our initial consultation so there are no surprises.

 Supplemental Property Tax — The “Surprise Bill”

-When you buy a home, the County Assessor issues a supplemental assessment — the difference between the previous owner’s assessed value and your new purchase price.
-You’ll receive a separate supplemental tax bill (or two) in the mail 3 to 9 months after closing.
-This is not included in your regular impound/escrow account calculations.
+When you buy a home, the County Assessor issues a supplemental assessment covering the difference between the prior owner’s assessed value and your new purchase price.
+You’ll receive a separate supplemental tax bill 3 to 9 months after closing — not included in your lender’s impound account.

 ⚠️